zefoy/ngx-font-picker/README.md

 # angular2-font-picker

-Google fonts font picker widget for Angular 2
+This is a simple font picker based on cool angular2-color-picker by Alberplz.